 Symptoms

 Also, the leaves will brown on the edge or droop along with the leaf petioles.
-This is because the roots are gone and the plant has nowhere to take up water.
+This is because the roots are gone, and the plant has nowhere to take up water.

 How to deal with adult weevils?

 The first thing you can do is to collect the weevil by hand.
 Wear gloves and take a flashlight.
-Go out in the evening when it is already dark and examine your heucheras.
+Go out in the evening when it is dark and examine your heucheras.

 If you see black beetles, collect them in a jar with a lid or other airtight container.
-Then destroy them all, if you leave at least one alive the population will quickly resume.
+Then destroy them all.
+If you leave at least one alive, the population will quickly resume.

 For potted Coral Bells, you need to use bug tape.
 Simply wrap the tape around the top of the pot from the outside.
 Since weevils can’t fly, they will stick to the tape and can easily be picked up.